-To select the Status filter, use the mouse to direct the mouse arrow to the assigned, NOT assigned, or both, radio button and left click.
-To select the shipping Frequency, use the mouse to direct the mouse arrow to weekly, non-weekly, or both, and left click.
+To select the Status filter, use the mouse to direct the mouse arrow to the "assigned," "NOT assigned," or "both," radio button and left click.
+To select the shipping Frequency, use the mouse to direct the mouse arrow to weekly, non-weekly, twice weekly, or all, and left click.

-Sort the rows by Lab number.
+Sort the rows by Lab Name.

-To sort the rows by lab number, use the mouse to direct the mouse arrow to the top header "Lab" and left click.
+To sort the rows by lab Name, use the mouse to direct the mouse arrow to the top header "Lab Name" and left click.
 All containers associated with a specific lab will be grouped together in ascending order.

-Enter the airbill number into the Airbill Number text box.
+Enter the air bill number into the Airbill Number text box.

 Place the cursor in the first Airbill Number text box.
-Use the bar code gun to scan the airbill number.
+Use the barcode gun to scan the air bill number.
 The scanned number contains 20 extra digits.
-The actual 12-digit airbill number is embedded in the 32-digit scanned number.
+The actual 12-digit air bill number is embedded in the 32-digit scanned number.
 Select the [Tab] key to move to the next text box.
 Do not select the [Tab] key until the application has been allowed to enter the entire number into the text box.
 Once the [Tab] key is selected, the program edits the first air bill number to delete the extra numbers.